-To understand the diamond price calculation is important when buying loose diamonds online.
+When you are buying a diamond it is important to understand how the diamond price is calculated.
 While we can’t set the budget for your purchase, we can outline the most important criteria that affect diamond prices.
 In this guide you will learn they how prices are calculated , what influences the prices and the price evolution of the most valuable types of diamonds.

-When looking at diamond pricing, there are a few important criteria to keep in mind.
+While many factors will influence the final retail price of a diamond there are a few important criteria to keep in mind:

 If you take a look at a standard Rapaport chart, you will see that the colour, the clarity and the carat will all be considered.
 In the chart, you’ll see the price of round, parcel, pear and other diamonds.
 More or less, the chart sets the standard in the industry and is used by merchants to determine the price of all diamonds.

 Thus, based on this chart, a 0.86 carat diamond can cost anywhere between 1380 and 6977 dollars per carat.